Tractable Profit Maximization over Multiple Attributes under Discrete Choice Models: Introduction

 Consider an assortment with multiple products.
-A typical optimization problem in revenue management is to find the optimal prices of these products to be provided to customers.
+A classical optimization problem in revenue management is to find the optimal prices of these products to be provided to customers.
 In general, when the price of a product increases, its market share shrinks, while its profit margin becomes larger.
-The goal of price optimization is to find a balance between market shares and profit margins, in order to maximize the overall profit or revenue. \\
+The goal of price optimization is to find a balance between market shares and profit margins, such that the overall profit or revenue is maximized.

-In many scenarios, however, price is not the only variable that controls both market share and profit margin.
-Take ride-sharing as an example.
-An operator may want customers to walk to a pick-up location, to wait for a certain amount of time, and to accept detours when they car-pool with others.
-With these actions, the operator is able to match customers with better routes, and reach lower costs and better profit margins.
-However, customers are less likely to take rides with longer waiting times and walking distances.
-Thus, in the optimization problem faced by this operator, there are multiple decision variables to be balanced over, in addition to price. \\

-In this paper, we show that such an optimization problem can be solved by solving a convex (conic) program.
-More concretely, we show we can formulate a convex program, whose optimal solution can be found efficiently with solvers.
-This solution can then be transformed easily into an optimal solution to the original optimization problem.
-One potential difficulty here is that the feasible region of this convex program is open.
-We show that by relaxing the feasible region to its closure, the convex program becomes a conic program.
-When profit margins of the attributes are strictly positive, we can prove that the optimal solution to the conic program is not on the "bad boundary".
-Thus, the optimal solution to the conic program is also feasible and optimal to the convex program. \\

-We establish the results above for optimization problems under the multinomial logit (MNL), the nested logit (NL) and the Markov chain (MC) choice model.
-We show that these results also hold when linear constraints in market shares are added to the optimization problem, as long as the problem is still feasible.
-When the optimization problem is not feasible, then the formulated convex (conic) program does not have any optimal solution.
-In other words, an optimal solution exists to the convex (conic) program if and only if an optimal solution exists to the original optimization problem. \\

-The classical market share reformulation method transforms pricing problem into tractable ones.
-This is achieved by writing prices as inverse functions of market shares.
-(The expected overall profit is concave in market shares.)
-However, when each product has multiple attributes instead of price alone, it is no longer possible to replace the attributes by close-form functions of the market shares.
-Our approach is a generalization to the market share reformulation method.
-We introduce new variables in the convex reformulation, and use constraints (instead of the objective function) to capture the choice behavior. \\

-The papers closest to our work is \cite{li2011pricing} and \cite{dong2019pricing}. \cite{li2011pricing} applied the market share reformulation to the multinomial logit and nested logit models, and showed that the corresponding pricing problem can be solved efficiently under certain assumptions. \cite{gallego2014constrained} relaxed these assumptions, and showed that pricing problem under the nested logit model can still be solved efficiently.
-However, these results are established based on the first order conditions.
-Thus, they only apply to the unconstrained pricing problem. \cite{dong2019pricing} considered pricing problems when customers choose under the Markov chain choice model, and showed that the problem can be solved efficiently.
-Our work is a generalization to the two papers as we consider multiple product attributes as decision variables. \\